hixtz/MetadataCleaner/README.md

 Small executable that cleans metadata from all files in a specified directory

 To build you only require .NET Framework 4.8:
-Just open the solution and build with Release configuration.
+Just open the Cleaner.sln file with Visual Studio and build with Release configuration.

 2 ways to run: